keekss/disney-reddit/README.md

 The container is built on a slim-python build and the neccesary python packages.
 All of these required files are loaded automatically in to the container by the image.

-To retrieve the docker image in your terminal enter:
+To retrieve the docker image from DockerHub, in your terminal enter:

 ```
 docker pull fredstraub22/disney_datascience_analysis_app